-- monitor collections and manage expenditures. - 2 Tracking Fire Trespass Cases and Collections: The OIG audit report entitled Reimbursement of - Firefighting Costs, BLM (Report No. 98-I-551, July 1998, - 4 https://www.doioig.gov/sites/doioig.gov/files/98-i-551.pdf) requires BLM state offices to track, - and prepare for management review and oversight, the following items: - Number of human-caused fires each year. - Number of human-caused fires where BLM has pursued collection each year. - Cost of fires where BLM has pursued collection. - Amounts billed.
+- The OIG audit report entitled Reimbursement of Firefighting Costs, Bureau of Land - Management (Report No. 98-I-551, July 1998) requires BLM state offices to track, and prepare - 3 for management review and oversight, the following items: - Number of human-caused fires where BLM has pursued collection each year. - Cost of fires where BLM has pursued collection. - Amounts billed, in total and by fire. - Amounts collected, in total and by fire. - Amounts written off (compromise offer or write-off of entire amount). - Reasons for amounts "not billed" or "written off."